6161990/6161990/README.md

 Good day !
 I am Yoonji Kim who is interested in Java from South Korea.
 <br>
-I'm studying a lot.<br>
-I just need somebody to take me to the next level.<br>
+I'm studying a lot.
+So, I just need somebody to take me to the next level.<br>
 I’m all ears to everything.<br>
 If you want to contact me, please leave me a message!